 The auditor’s report includes a description of the company’s financial position, an assessment of the company’s financial statements, and an opinion on the reliability of the financial statements.
 The report also includes a description of the auditing process and information about the auditor’s independence and professional qualifications.

-The Annual Financial Statements for companies operating in the Netherlands
+Financial Reporting in the Netherlands: The Annual Financial Statements for companies operating in the Netherlands

 The Annual Financial Statements (Staatscourant no. 238) of companies operating in the Netherlands comprise: